LoopKit/loopdocs/docs/loop-3/add-cgm.md

 #### Important Information

-!!! warning "You must build feat/eversense branch to use the Eversense CGM"
+!!! warning "You must build the `dev` branch to use the Eversense CGM"
-    The Eversense CGM is in feat/eversense (as of version v3.11.0) and is experimental as of now.

-    This branch adds the [EversenseKit](https://github.com/loopandlearn/EversenseKit) repository to the *Loop* app.

 !!! important "Wait till initialization phase is completed"
     During the initialization phase after insertion of a new sensor, the glucose reading might be incorrect.